Updated November, 2009

 Considerations When Selecting a Consultant*

-Webster defines consult as “to seek the opinion or advice of another person for making a decision.”
 Using consultants properly improves the quality of your decisions and thus the viability and profitability of your project or business.
 The material outlined below can be used to help you choose the proper consultant for your situation.
 Names of value-added agriculture consultants are available at the Consultants and Service Providers Directory.
-This database of value-added consultants and service providers is offered with no implied or direct endorsement of any listings.
-This list of available consultants and service providers is provided for you to interview and research.
+This listing of available consultants and service providers is provided for you to interview and research.
+Inclusion in the database of value-added consultants or service providers is not a direct endorsement of their goods or services.

 Role of the Consultant